 Tim and John fell in love while teenagers at their all-boys high school.
 John was captain of the football team, Tim an aspiring actor playing a minor part in Romeo and Juliet.
 Their romance...
 See full summary »

 The plot revolves around the 1969 Stonewall Riots, the violent clash that kicked off the gay rights movement in New York City.
 The drama centers on Danny Winters, who flees to New York, leaving behind his sister.
 He finds his way to the Stonewall Inn, where he meets Trevor before catching the eye of Ed Murphy, manager of the Stonewall.
 He colludes with corrupt police and exploits homeless youth.

 Joey King and Roland Emmerich previously worked together on White House Down.
+They would collaborate again on Independence Day: Resurgence.
 See more »

 Was this review helpful to you?